jenkinsci/instana-plugin/README.md

-# Instana Plugin for Jenkins
+# Instana Pipeline Feedback Integration for Jenkins

 This plugin provides you with teh possibility to inject events into Instana